TouK/nussknacker/docs/integration/OpenAPI.md

 ## Overview

-Nussknacker can use services documented with OpenAPI specification.
+Nussknacker can use services documented with OpenAPI interface definition.
 We use Swagger to parse OpenAPI, versions 2.x and 3.x are supported (version 2.x should be considered as deprecated).